 If the answer is “Yes”, please provide best practices/examples

+[agreed]

 Has your country cooperated with developing countries and countries with economies in transition to strengthen their capacity to prevent and combat transnational organized crime, as well as in providing them with technical assistance in order to assist them in meeting their needs for implementation of the Convention (art.
 30, para.
 2)?